50+ Things to Do With Kids in Atlanta This Winter

 Play Indoors

 During Atlanta’s cold and rainy winter months, nothing beats indoor play areas for energy-burning fun.
 Try Plaza Fiesta’s play area with plenty of ways to climb up, slide down and run around.
 IKEA at Atlantic Station also has a play area called “Småland,”with a giant ball pit and places to climb.
-Many area malls also have play spaces.
+Area malls also have play spaces, and check out these indoor jump spaces.

 Shoot Arrows